patrickmineault/codebook/docs/cka.md

 ## Checking centering

-Now let's add more tests - namely that CKA that we're doing centering correctly.
-It shouldn't matter how columns are centered.
-Let's add a test to this effect.
+Now let's add another test, to verify that our CKA implementation if centering correctly.
+It shouldn't matter how columns are centered, so we can add an offset and verify that we obtain the same result:

 ```python
 def test_centering():